 The challenge posed to our team was how to support the rich, embedded storytelling elements — like tweets, Instagrams, YouTube videos, etc. — that are increasingly interwoven into our stories.
 Unlike when using HTML5 views to render content, these didn't work out of the box.

-But our efforts paid off:
+But our efforts to go native paid off:

 I led this project from the initial brainstorming stage through launch.
 Our app includes: